 Two Certificates of Completion are contained within the AAS in Web Development and Administration.
-The certificates will "ladder" to the AAS as each is entirely contained within the next.
-Students have the option of laddering, starting with a smaller certificate, then adding on.
+The certificates will ladder to the AAS as each is entirely contained within the next.
+Students have the option of laddering.

-- The Web Production Specialist Certificate of Completion is intended to prepare students for an entry-level job in web site production.
-The web production specialist is able to design, implement, and maintain web sites using web editors, HTML, and other contemporary software, interface with users, provide customer support, and have an appreciation for the importance of web presence for the company. - The Web Site Fundamentals Certificate of Completion is intended to prepare students for basic web site development with an emphasis in HTML construction.
+• The Web Production Specialist Certificate of Completion is intended to prepare students for an entry-level job in web site production.
+The web production specialist is able to design, implement, and maintain web sites using web editors, HTML, and other contemporary software, interface with users, provide customer support, and have an appreciation for the importance of web presence for the company.

+• The Web Site Fundamentals Certificate of Completion is intended to prepare students for basic web site development with an emphasis in HTML construction.